Heather Morris: Personal life

-Morris is married to Taylor Hubbell, whom she began dating when he was a college baseball player.
-They attended the same high school in Arizona, but did not know each other there.
+Morris married Taylor Hubbell on May 16, 2015.
+They began dating when he was a college baseball player, having formerly attended the same high school in Arizona, though they did not know each other there.
 They began dating after Morris moved to Los Angeles and Hubbell contacted her on Myspace.
 In a 2011 interview with Fitness, Morris said of Hubbell, "I want to marry him so bad.
 That's what I really care about.
 I want to marry Taylor and have kids with him.
 I love acting, but if it affects my relationship, then I won't continue doing it."
 After graduating from the University of Louisiana in Lafayette, Hubbell began living with Morris in Los Angeles in early 2012.
-Morris gave birth to their first child, a son, on September 28, 2013, and he was named after Taylor Hubbell's older cousin.
-On August 28, 2014, it was announced that she and Hubbell were engaged, and they married on May 16, 2015.
-In August 2015, she announced via social media that they were expecting their second child.
-In an interview with E!
-News, she revealed that the second child would be a boy.
-She gave birth to their second son on February 11, 2016.
+They have two sons.